PageFlowPensacola/PageFlow/README.md

 We use Tesseract to generate a text bounding box on template and submitted files.
 Tesseract's `makebox` param generates `w 92 708 100 73 0` for each line where
 the five columns are the found letter, the four coordinates and the page number.

+### Audit Rectangles

+For each page template, a number of audit rectangles are stored.
+Each submitted file is compared to matching template and scored based on the dark/light transition count within the bounds of the rectangle area.
+To account for varying margins between template file and submitted file, the bounds of page text area are calculated and when comparing each rectangle is rescaled proportionally to the page bounds, with corresponding margins adjusted to match the saved page rect (which does not take into account page text bounds).